hunterxcobby/100-days-of-code/log.md

    - learned the SQLAlchemy version check and connecting to an SQLite in-memory database.

 4. **Declarative Mapping in SQLAlchemy:**
-   - Explored how to declare a mapping between Python classes and database tables using the Declarative system in SQLAlchemy.
+   - learned how to declare a mapping between Python classes and database tables using the Declarative system in SQLAlchemy.
    - Defined a base class using `declarative_base()` and created a class (`User`) mapped to a table (`users`).
    - learned the importance of having a primary key in the mapped class.